chiaech/flashcards-app/README.md

 - [x] User gets an error if they try to create a new flashcard with no question or answer
 - [x] User can edit existing flashcard
 - [x] User can add multiple choice answers in the creation screen

+## Lab 1

+### App Description
+simple flashcard app

+## Required
+- [x] Create New Project in Xcode
+- [x] Add a view for the front side of the flashcard to display the question
+- [x] Add a view for the back side of the flashcard to display the answer
+- [x] Build in logic to show the answer side when the card is tapped
+- [x] Push code to GitHub
+## Optional
+- [x] Toggle the flashcard between the question side and the answer side
+- [x] Style the question and answer side of the card to better distinguish between the two sides
+- [x] Add selectable multiple choice answers beneath the card